-Daikin Applied Magnitude® Centrifugal Chillers are complete, self-contained, automatically controlled, liquid-chilling units featuring oil-free, magnetic bearing compressors.
-All Magnitude chillers are equipped with a single evaporator and a single condenser along with either one or two compressors depending on the model.
+Daikin Applied Magnitude WME-D centrifugal chillers are complete, self-contained, automatically controlled, liquid-chilling units featuring oil-free, magnetic bearing compressors with a two-stage impeller design.
+All WME-D chillers are equipped with a single evaporator, condenser, and refrigerant economizer along with either one or two compressors depending on the model.